itsabubakar/paper-thoughts/Tasks.md

 - [x] use static generation to render homepage content

 ## Optimization
-- [] remove function that check if user is in collection from context, add it to sign up and login -- start with this
+- [x] remove function that check if user is in collection from context, add it to sign up and login -- start with this 1
+- [] refactore the code, import the code that checks for users in the collection and work with it there

 ## Analytics
 - [] Add privacy policy